-The investment universe consists of the securities making up the indices: Stoxx Europe Total Market net dividends reinvested (in euros) (80%) + MSCI USA Large Cap net dividends reinvested (in euros) (20%).
+The investment universe consists of the securities making up the indices: Stoxx Europe Total Market (80%) + MSCI USA Large Cap (20%).

 It is analysed using socially responsible investment (SRI) criteria, in order to identify the companies with the best practices in terms of sustainable development.